Sujit Choudhry: UC Berkeley and sexual harassment lawsuit

 In June 2014, Choudhry became Dean of Law at the University of California, Berkeley School of Law, where he was also named the I. Michael Heyman Professor of Law.
 In March 2015, he was accused of sexual harassment by his executive assistant, Tyann Sorrell.
-Chaudhry did not dispute that the conduct had occurred, but only disputed how often the conduct occurred.
-The university's office for the prevention of harassment and discrimination concluded that Choudhry's behavior had violated campus sexual harassment policies.
+Choudhry denied sexually harassing Sorrell, but acknowledged giving hugs and kisses without sexual intent.
+The university's office for the prevention of harassment and discrimination concluded that Choudhry's behavior had violated campus sexual harassment policies, and also said sexual intent was not required to demonstrate a violation.
 In March 2016, Sorrell filed a sexual harassment lawsuit against Choudhry in the Alameda County Superior Court, and against the Regents of the University of California for their failure to respond effectively to her complaint against Choudhry.
 Choudhry thereafter went on an indefinite leave of absence from his position as dean, but continued to remain a member of faculty.
-His return to the Berkeley campus in September 2016 as a member of faculty was met by student protests.
+His return to the Berkeley campus in September 2016 as a member of faculty was met by a student protest.
 The lawsuit resulted in settlement agreements, under which Choudhry agreed to pay a total of $50,000 to Sorrell's attorneys, a contribution that his lawyer William Taylor called "relatively minimal."
 Choudhry also agreed to pay $50,000 to charities of Sorrell's choice.
+The university terminated the disciplinary process, and Choudhry was permitted to remain a member of the faculty "in good standing", until he "voluntarily" resigned the following year.
+Choudhry sued Berkeley, alleging racial discrimination, but dropped the complaint following the settlement.